SEED Lab Members

 Emaan Ali

-Emaan Ali is a second-year doctoral student in the Clinical Psychology program at EMU.
+Emaan Ali is a third-year doctoral student in the Clinical Psychology program at EMU.
 She received her BA in Psychology from the Pennsylvania State University in 2019.
 At Penn State, she worked in the Laboratory for Personality, Psychopathology and Psychotherapy Research, where she conducted clinical assessments and studied Attachment Theory.
 Her research interests are in parent-child relationships, attachment styles, maladaptive caregiving behaviors, and helping children and families overcome adversity.

 Elizabeth Hamik

-Elizabeth is a first-year clinical psychology Ph.D. student at EMU.
+Elizabeth is a second-year clinical psychology Ph.D. student at EMU.
 She graduated from the University of Nebraska-Lincoln with her BA in Psychology and minors in Child, Youth, and Family Studies, as well as Leadership and Communication.
 After graduation, she worked at Cincinnati Children's Hospital as a Clinical Research Coordinator for both the Center for ADHD as well as the Comprehensive Health Evaluations for Cincinnati Kids (CHECK) Center.
 Her research interests are in the impact of early childhood adversities and trauma on child and family development and youth and families involved in the child welfare system.

 Sneha Kamath

-Sneha Kamath is a first-year student in the General Clinical Master’s Program at EMU.
+Sneha Kamath is a second-year student in the General Clinical Master’s Program at EMU.
 She graduated from Bowling Green State University in April 2023 with a Bachelor of Arts in Psychology and a minor in Spanish.
 During undergrad, Sneha assisted with research in a developmental psychology lab studying early perceptions of food and the relationships between parents’ and children’s eating habits.
 Sneha’s main research interests include self-regulation behaviors, anxiety, and depression in early childhood.
 At Eastern Michigan University, Sneha looks forward to continuing her education and working towards her goal of practicing at an in-patient pediatric mental health facility.

 Jessica Fagan

-Jessica is a first-year Masters student in the General Clinical Psychology program.
+Jessica is a second-year Masters student in the General Clinical Psychology program.
 Prior to this, she attended Pacific Lutheran University in Washington State where she received a B.S. in Psychology and a B.A. in Religious Studies with honors.
 While attending school she worked as a Certified Behavior Technician as well as a therapy aide in an pediatric occupational, physical, and speech therapy clinic.
 She is interested in researching environmental and personal factors that mitigate the negative effects of early-life trauma, as well as therapeutic techniques that accomplish the same goal.

 Undergraduate Students and Volunteers